 12. 70% Of The Trial Group For Facebook Live Was Made Up Of High School Or College-Aged Users

 The majority of the trial group for Facebook Live was made up of users who were high school or college-aged, and former Facebook employees told The Wall Street Journal that a large portion of those in the trial group were African-American teenagers.
 WSJ postulates that this is a good indication that Facebook seems to have wanted to woo young users back to the platform with Facebook Live, focusing particularly those users who were already jumping ship for the likes of Snapchat.

-13. New Year’s Eve 2016 was Facebook Live’s biggest night yet
+14. New Year’s Eve 2016 Was Facebook Live’s Biggest Night Yet